himanshu-khati/StellarCart/README.md

    ```
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`
 5. Open your browser and navigate to [http://localhost:3000](http://localhost:3000) to view the application.

+## Demo
+Check out the live demo hosted on [stellarcart.web.app.] (https://stellarcart.web.app.)

+## Contributing
+Contributions are welcome!